IslamAbukoush/DSL/README.md

 ## Program Examples

-### Program that calculates the area of a circle given the radius
+### Program that calculates the area of a circle given the radius:

 ```c
 float pi = 3.14;